-We’ve said it before and we’ll say it again, your best bet is to withdraw your cryptocurrency as soon as you can.
+We’ve said it before and we’ll say it again, your best bet is to withdraw your coins as soon as you buy NEO.
 It’s much safer in your wallet than left on the exchange.

 How to trade NEO – step-by-step guide

-There’s no need for a wallet if you’re only trading NEO.
+If you’re not looking to buy NEO, there’s no need for a wallet as you will be trading it on cryptocurrency brokerages.
 Because you’ll be trying to predict whether its value will go up or down over a short timeframe, you won’t actually be acquiring any currency.

 Step 1.
 Find a broker